yuhko-msft/microsoft-graph-docs/api-reference/beta/api/nameditem-add.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Adds a new namedItem to the collection of the given scope.
+Adds a new namedItem to the collection of a given scope.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).